Astin Mbaye: International career

-Mbaye is a United States youth international and has played for the United States boys' national under-15 soccer team.
+Mbaye holds dual American and Senegalese citizenship, making him eligible to represent either nation.
+He is a United States youth international and has played for the United States boys' national under-15 soccer team.
 During the winter of 2023, he played for the United States boys' national under-15 soccer team at the UEFA Under-16 Development Tournament.

 He was called-up with the United States men's national under-17 soccer team by head coach Gonzalo Segares for the friendly match against the Portugal national under-17 football team on 14 October 2025, which he started featuring full-time and scored the first goal of a 3–2 win for his team.